kaltura/developer-platform-docs/documentation/player-portal/android/ads-android.md

 ```

 ### Change media

-Change media scenario involves also a new adTag url within new `IMAPluginConfig`.
+This scenario requires a new adTag url within `IMAPluginConfig`.
-This requires the application to update the `IMAPlugin` with this new information.
+The application must update the `IMAPlugin` with this information.
-To apply an update, you have to call player API  `player.updatePluginConfig` before calling `player.prepare`
+To update, call the `player.updatePluginConfig` API before calling `player.prepare`.

 ##### Example